West Fraser Timber Co. Ltd. research snapshot

 Munger risk inversion

-The thesis can fail if a prolonged lumber downcycle exhausts liquidity, housing starts stay below replacement levels, trade tariffs (US-Canada softwood lumber dispute) erode margins, or if operating leverage turns debt service into a cash drain that forces asset sales or dilutive equity raises.
+The thesis can fail if a prolonged lumber downcycle exhausts liquidity, housing starts stay below replacement levels, Section 338 or Section 232 tariffs erode margins on MDF, LVL, and plywood, or if operating leverage turns debt service into a cash drain that forces asset sales or dilutive equity raises.

 Management